raganwald/javascript-allonge-six/manuscript/markdown/Functions/args-again.md

 Although it seems quixotic for the two syntaxes to have different semantics, it makes sense when you consider the design goal: Fat arrow functions are designed to be very lightweight and are often used with constructs like mapping or callbacks to emulate syntax.

 To give a contrived example, this function takes a number and returns an array representing a row in a hypothetical multiplication table.
-It uses `mapWith`, whch we discussed in [Building Blocks](#buildingblocks).[^mapWith] We'll use `arguments` just to show the difference between using a fat arrow and the function keyword:
+It uses `mapWith`, which we discussed in [Building Blocks](#buildingblocks).[^mapWith] We'll use `arguments` just to show the difference between using a fat arrow and the function keyword:

-[^mapWith]: We can also write the following: `const mapWith = (fn, a) => a.map(fn);`, and trust that it works even thogh we haven't discussed methods yet.
+[^mapWith]: We can also write the following: `const mapWith = (fn, a) => a.map(fn);`, and trust that it works even though we haven't discussed methods yet.

     const row = function () {
       return mapWith(